SLSfEi/.github/profile/README.md

 Both parts is then combine into a single [docker container](https://github.com/SLSfEi/docker-stack) for ease of deployment.

-The system is intended to be deploy on Raspberry Pi 4.
+**Note:** The system is intended to be deploy on `raspberry pi 4` with `slamtec rplidar a1m8` .
 Further details about each part are provided in their respective repositories.